Concerns about blockage after end ileostomy reversal?

 Hi hermit

-I've never had a blockage, but a friend of mine has them sort of annually, she and my own surgeon told me they are predominantly caused by adhesions, where the underside of any incision adheres to the intestine and can restrict the intestines' free movement in the abdominal cavity causing the blockage.
+I've never had a blockage, but a friend of mine has them sort of annually, she and my own surgeon told me they are predominately caused by adhesions, where the underside of any incision adheres to the intestine and can restrict the intestines free movement in the abdominal cavity causing the blockage.
 This subject came up with the surgeon because he commented that I don't have any adhesions after six ops, which he said was uncommon.
-I eat everything they told me not to when being discharged from the hospital without any issues, but as you will know doctors will give you a list of any known risks related to your procedure no matter how unlikely they really are.
+I eat everything they told me not to when being discharged from the hospital without any issues, but as you will know doctors will give you a list of any know risks related to your procedure no matter how unlikely they really are.
 However, chewing your food properly is always a good strategy.

 dmccrillis

 Yep, you should.
-I had my loop made permanent and had occasional blockages.
+I had my loop made permanent and had occasional blockage's.
 The stoma was later recreated into an end version and I have had no problems since.

 Hermit